 Database & API

-CPIC data is available in structured formats via the database (DB) and the API.
+CPIC data are available in structured formats via the database (DB) and the API.
 This data comes from the clinical practice guidelines sourced from CPIC guideline publications and related sources.
 Read the cpic-data documentation to get more information about how to use the API and DB.
 Questions about the DB or API can be submitted via GitHub issues or to the CPIC contact email address.

 - DB & API Documentation @ GitHub